What do you want to see most in the Grand Canyon?

 Continue to the Rim Trail from there where you will reach Lookout Studio, a 1914 building designed by Colter to blend into its surroundings.
 Next, explore Kolb Studio built in 1904 where early canyon explorers Ellsworth and Emery Kolb developed and sold photographs to tourists.
 Continue east on the Rim Trail to El Tovar Hotel built in 1905 by architect Charles Whittlesey whose vision was to create a hotel that was a cross between a Swiss chalet and Norwegian villa, with a nod to the southwest.
 Lastly, walk on the trail to get to the Hopi House, also designed by Colter who drew inspiration from typical adobe pueblos used by the Hopi Indians of Old Oraibi.
 A large number of Native American arts and crafts are sold here.

-6. Bright Angel Trail to Mile-and-A-Half Resthouse - 3 miles
+3 miles - Bright Angel Trail to Mile-and-A-Half Resthouse

 This popular 3-mile roundtrip hike enables you to see the inside of the Grand Canyon without fully committing to going all the way down to the river and back.
 Pack a picnic and eat lunch at the halfway point, finding shade in the shelter.
-There are pit toilet restrooms here.
+There are pit toilet restrooms and a drinking water filling station here.
 Keep your eyes peeled for condors that often ride the thermals here.
 You’ll catch great views of Indian Garden from here.

 To start this 6-mile roundtrip hike, you will head to Grandview Point and then down the steep Grandview Trail, arriving first at the Coconino Saddle at mile 1.1, a scenic gully with wonderful views of the Hance Creek Valley to the east.
 Continue descending to the top of Horseshoe Mesa for rooftop views into the canyon.
 Explore Cave of the Domes (ask a ranger for its location), scout around for old tools from the canyon’s mining days (but don’t touch- they’re protected as archaeological resources) or relax on the smooth slickrock with a picnic lunch.
 Keep in mind this trail is dangerous in winter with hard ice forming on potentially hazardous sections.
 Crampons are mandatory.